 When it comes to choosing your regulators it's very important to bear in mind what sort of diving you intend to do and environments in which you’ll be diving.
-For example, if you intend to only dive to normal recreational limits whilst on holiday in tropical location your choice of regulator is not going to be any where near as demanding as a diver descending to 150ft+ in water temperatures below 50°F (below this temperature is considered to be cold-water).
+For example, if you intend to only dive to normal recreational limits while on vacation in a tropical location your choice of regulator is not going to be any where near as demanding as a diver descending to 150ft+ in water temperatures below 50°F (below this temperature is considered to be cold-water).

 With so many models, combinations, and manufacturers out there, how do you know which regulator to buy?

 Well let us start by saying this: There is no such thing as a "bad" regulator.
-We live In a litigeous society and therefore, it's not possible for a scuba manufacturer to produce a life-support product that was faulty or didn't work as advertised.
-If they did produce such equipment, they'd be sued out of existance.
+We live In a litigious society and therefore, it's not possible for a scuba manufacturer to produce a life-support product that is faulty or doesn't work as advertised.
+If they did produce such equipment, they'd be sued out of existence.
 So if you're shopping for dive gear and someone says to you, "don't buy gear, they make bad equipment", turn around and walk away.
 That is a sign of a dishonest person who only wants to sell you the brands that they sell.

 Here are ADI's key factors to consider when buying a regulator:

 At American Divers International, we pride ourselves on making sure the life-support equipment you purchase fits your needs and is comfortable.
 As with any purchase, you are always welcome to jump in our heated pool and try out different equipment before you buy it!